Marama tribe

+Muchelule had two wives.
+The first wife gave birth to Abashianda while the other wife gave birth to abashiatsala, abashibembe, abamauko and abashishebu.
+Those are the current five houses of abamukhula which is the dominant subclan of abamarama.
+Abamukhula therefore can dress their origin from the man Muchelule.

 History and culture

 They are a calm people, welcoming and quite organized.
 Main activities include crop farming and small scale business.
 The current member of parliament (2018) for the area is Tindi Mwale, a Marama.
 The first Governor of Kakamega, His Excellency Opararanya, also hails from the community.

 Migrations

 Marama people are said to have come to Kenya through Uganda.
 After the collapse of the Chwezi Empire of Uganda, a man named Wamoyi migrated to Tiriki with his three sons (Wanga, Khabiakala and Eshifumbi).
 Wanga migrated to Emanga, Eshifumbi migrated to Emahondo (he is the ancestor of the Abamuyira and Abakakoya clans).
 Angulu (Wanga's nephew) migrated to Butere.
 His offspring founded the Abakhuli, Abashiambitsi, Abakhongo and Abaseta.
 Martin Shikuku was from Abarecheya.
 With over 40% of the population, Abamukhula is the dominant clan with several subclans and they are the “real” Abamarama.
 Other big clans are the Abashirotsa, Abatere, Abashieni, Abamanyulia, Abalukhoba.